Volunteer at OIAF

 How do I register to volunteer?

-Fill out this Volunteer Form.
-It includes your personal contact information, availability, and position preferences.
+Register to volunteer at OIAF 2025 by filling out and submitting the Volunteer Registration Form.
+It includes your personal contact information, availability, and position preferences

 You will receive an email confirming that you have registered as a volunteer.
-If you do not receive the confirmation email, contact the Volunteer Coordinator at volunteer@animationfestival.ca
+If you do not receive the confirmation email, contact the Volunteer Coordinator.

 Within a few weeks, you will receive an email to confirm your assigned shifts.